locize/blog/source/_posts/website-internationalization-best-practices.md

 When it comes to internationalizing your website, this article should assist you in determining your best practices.
 This could be as a result of a strategic shift or if you want to start an international company or project this is for you.
 The process when your web app becomes international should not be a difficult task.

 Another article about <a href="/blog/website-localization/" title="website localization">website localization</a> shows you the process of planning, and if you read further in this article we try to help you to avoid any mistake.
+If you're not sure what internatationalization is, check out our guide <a href="/blog/what-is-i18n/" title="what is i18n">what is i18n</a>.
 Make **website internationalization** easy with these couple of **best practices**:

 ## Best practices summary
   1. [Use as little text as possible in your pictures](#little-text)